How the RTF helps

 - an individual must live in a rural area, that is an area not covered by the interim urban Disability Action Transport Scheme

 - have difficulty accessing everyday services due to a lack of transport

 You can find out more about Dial a Lift at the link below:

 - Dial a Lift (nidirect website)

 - how to contact Rural Community Transport Operators (nidirect website)

 Payment of the RTF grant

 Public Transport Division administers the payment of RTF grant and maintains a close working relationship with all 11 partnerships and CTA.
-Groups seeking funding submit business plans, which are assessed by the Division and outputs and outcomes are regularly monitored.
+Each year, all of the partnerships seeking funding, submit an application form which demonstrates how it can meet the objectives of the RTF.
+The application forms are assessed by the Division and outputs and outcomes are regularly monitored.